 Below are the Essentials of our Faith written in everyday language, if you are interested in reading a more formal version, please click here.

-The church celebrates the Sacraments (Baptism and Communion), which are gifts given by Christ and are experiences of his promise and his presence with us.
-The church is made up of imperfect people who are responding day by day in all their relationships to God’s stunning grace.
-The main responsibility of the church is to offer connection to people outside of relationship with Christ by offering Christ’s full life and helping those who respond to become people who follow Christ with their whole hearts.
+The church celebrates the Sacraments of Baptism and Communion, which are gifts from Christ that represent the experiences of His promise and presence with us.
+The church is made up of imperfect people who are responding day by day in all of their relationships to God’s stunning grace.
+The main responsibility of the church is to offer connections to people who do not have a relationship with Christ by offering Christ’s full life and helping those who respond to become whole-hearted Christ-followers.